What Is SEO and How It Works: The Complete Beginner Guide (2026)

 For instance:

-A student writes a blog on “How to Learn SEO Step by Step”.
+A student writes a blog on “How to Learn Digital Marketing Step by Step”.

 After 3-4 months, the blog is ranked and gets 1,000+ visitors per month without ads.

-The paid ads will stop when the money stops.
+Paid ads will stop when the budget runs out.
 The SEO traffic will not stop.

 2. Builds Trust and Authority